z4kn4fein/stashbox/docs/docs/guides/service-resolution.md

 <CodeDescPanel>
 <div>

-When you enable the conventional resolution, the container treats the member and method parameter names as their dependency identifier.
+When you enable conventional resolution, the container treats member and method parameter names as their dependency identifier.

 It's like an implicit dependency binding on every class member.

-First, you have to enable the conventional resolution through the configuration of the container:
+First, you have to enable conventional resolution through the configuration of the container:
 ```cs
 new StashboxContainer(options => options
     .TreatParameterAndMemberNameAsDependencyName());
 ```

 :::note
-The container will attempt [named resolution](/docs/getting-started/glossary#named-resolution) on every dependency based on parameter or property / field name.
+The container will attempt a [named resolution](/docs/getting-started/glossary#named-resolution) on each dependency based on their parameter or property/field name.
 :::

 </div>